 Plan for Transition to the Entry-Level Doctor of Nursing Practice (DNP) Program

-- Admissions are non-rolling with decisions made by the MSNA program Admissions Committee after all candidates have been interviewed in the fall.
+- Admissions decisions will be made by the MSNA program Admissions Committee after all candidates have been interviewed.

 For specific academic dates, please view the UNE Academic Calendar.